xoolive/traffic/docs/visualize/plotly.rst

       ),
   )

-Similar functions are available and bound with :meth:`plotly.express.line_geo` and :meth:`plotly.express.scatter_geo`:
+Similar functions are available and bound with :func:`plotly.express.line_geo` and :func:`plotly.express.scatter_geo`:

 .. jupyter-execute::